 Treatment involves education on proper nail trimming techniques such as cutting the nails straight across and not cutting them too short.
 If the case is mild and just beginning and the patient does not have any signs of infection or any at risk medical conditions than initial treatment can be safely performed at home with warm water Epsom salt soaks.
 It is not recommended to repeatedly cut the nail as the problem may worsen.
 If your symptoms do not improve, it is time to see a specialist.
 If an ingrown toenail is infected no amount of antibiotic will cure it until the offending nail border is satisfactorily removed.

 - Partial nail avulsion procedure- It is a minor surgical procedure that is performed in the office using local anesthestic.
-The doctor removes part of the nail’s side border.
+The doctor removes part of the nail’s side border from the root.
+Any pus or granulation tissue is removed.
 Following the procedure a light bandage is applied and normal activity will be resumed the following day.
 There is typically minimal pain after the procedure.

 Temporary removal of the offending border is generally recommended in a first-time case of ingrown toenail, while chronic ingrown toenails are best treated with either a chemical or surgical matrixectomy.